-Our board of directors currently consists of two members.
-Prior to the date that the Class A common stock is first traded on Nasdaq, our board of directors is expected to consist of five members.
-Each director shall hold office for the term for which he or she is elected, and until his or her successor shall have been elected and qualified or until his or her earlier death, resignation or removal.
+Our board of directors currently consists of five members.
+Each director will hold office for the term for which he or she is elected, and until his or her successor shall have been elected and qualified or until his or her earlier death, resignation or removal.